 - There are also hundreds of hearing aids on the market, only a qualified audiologist will be able to determine which ones will effectively improve your hearing.

 - Most importantly, hearing aids are not the only part of your hearing rehabilitation process.
 It will often take time to acclimatise to hearing changes.
-This process involves appropriate fitting of the devices, counselling, adjustments, and maintenance.
+This process involves the appropriate fitting of the devices, counseling, adjustments, and maintenance.